 Carbon Reduction Plan template for UK SMEs

-A carbon reduction plan shows what you’re going to do to reduce carbon.
-A typical carbon reduction plan template starts with your current emissions, includes your targets and then sets out your plan to get there: through energy efficiency measures, renewable energy technologies, sustainable travel policies, and employee engagement initiatives.
+A carbon reduction plan sets out a business’ current carbon footprint and their five-year plan to reduce carbon emissions.
+In the first year, a typical carbon reduction plan template starts with current emissions, includes your targets and then sets out how you plan to make impact.
+That includes energy efficiency measures, installing renewable energy, switching your fleet to EVs, sustainable travel policies and employee engagement initiatives.

-The UK Government has helpfully published a Word-format Carbon Reduction Plan Template or you can download their Carbon reduction plan template in Google docs format from our archive.
+The UK Government has helpfully published a Word Carbon Reduction Plan Template in Word-compatible .odt format or you can access the same document in an editable Carbon Reduction Plan template in Google docs format from Gopher Zero.

-The Gopher CRP tool enables you to create a compliant and effective CRP in no time, without spending time and money with consultants.
-We guide you through each step without any jargon, from calculating baseline emissions to setting reduction targets.
-When you’re done, just share your unique link or upload the CRP to your own website
+Gopher Zero enables you to create a compliant and effective CRP online, without committing time and money with consultants.
+From calculating baseline emissions to setting reduction targets, we guide you through each step, without any jargon.
+When you’re done, just share your unique link or upload the CRP to your own website.

-- Current emissions (same as baseline if this is your first year)
+3. Current emissions (this is the same as your baseline in your first year)

-- Five-year reduction target (plus a report of progress against pre-existing targets)
+4. Five-year reduction target (plus a report of progress against preexisting targets)

-Creating a Carbon Reduction Plan Template (CRP) may seem like a daunting task for UK small businesses, but it can be broken down into manageable steps.
+Completing a Carbon Reduction Plan Template (CRP) may seem like a daunting task for a small business, but it can be broken down into manageable steps.
 According to a survey by the British Chambers of Commerce, the average time taken by UK SMEs to complete a CRP is 2-4 weeks.
-However, tools like Gopher Zero’s can significantly reduce this time, making the process more efficient and achievable.
+Tools like Gopher Zero’s can significantly reduce the workload, making the process achievable for even the smallest organisation.

 1. Establish Your Baseline Emissions Footprint